-Now, I get it.
-We all want to have a great race experience, but choosing the right starting position isn’t just about personal preference; it’s about safety, fairness, and making the race smoother for everyone.
+Yep, those colour-coded or time-based corrals you might be tempted to ignore.
+Choosing the right pen isn’t just about convenience – it’s about safety, fairness, and making the race smoother for everyone.

-What is a starting pen, anyway?
+What is a starting pen?

 The problem with starting too far forward

-For runners trying to stick to a pace, it creates constant stop-starts, sudden side-steps, and a lot of frustration.
-More importantly, it’s a safety issue – especially in crowded races.
-Trips and tumbles happen fast when thousands of people are trying to avoid unexpected obstacles.
+Weaving around walkers and slower runners in the first few miles creates stop-starts, sudden side-steps, and a lot of frustration.
+More importantly, it’s a safety risk – trips and tumbles happen fast when thousands of people are trying to avoid unexpected obstacles.

 And while we’re on the topic, let’s talk about the other side of this problem…